 Summary:

-The city of Cambridge, New York, is home to two schools: Cambridge Elementary School and Cambridge Junior-Senior High School, both part of the Cambridge Central School District.
-While the high school consistently ranks in the top 30% of New York high schools and boasts a strong 4-year graduation rate, the elementary school's academic performance is more mixed, with proficiency rates below state averages in several subjects.
+The city of Cambridge, New York is home to two schools: Cambridge Junior-Senior High School and Cambridge Elementary School, both part of the Cambridge Central School District.
+While the high school is a standout performer, ranking in the top 25% of New York high schools, the elementary school lags behind state averages on academic metrics.

 Thank you for your feedback!